I'm Wide Awake, It's Morning: Songs

-Social commentary

-Like the two Bright Eyes albums before it, I'm Wide Awake, It's Morning opens with a spoken recording, this time by Conor Oberst himself.
-The monologue is a short story about two strangers on an airplane that is about to fall into the ocean.
-Nearing the crash, one of the passengers begins to sing, "At the Bottom of Everything", the opening song of the album.
-The simple, four-chord folk song is one of Oberst's trademark sarcastic social commentaries on American ideals: "We must memorize nine numbers and deny we have a soul.
-And in this endless race for property and privilege to be won, we must run..."

-This song made its television debut on the April 30, 2004 episode of Late Late Show.
-The short story was replaced with a dedication to the Governor of California, Arnold Schwarzenegger, and the President of the United States, George W. Bush.
-"Two men I admire a lot," declared Oberst, "for their biceps and for their creepy, fascist agendas", after which Conor counted the song in "1, 2, 6, 6, 6".
-The conclusion of the story during the bridge was replaced by Oberst shouting "M. Ward for president!"

-A music video directed by Cat Solen and starring Evan Rachel Wood and Terence Stamp was later made for the song, based on the story in its introduction, which remained intact.

 Critical reception

 I'm Wide Awake, It's Morning received widespread acclaim from music critics.
 At Metacritic, the album received an average score of 85 out of 100, based on 33 reviews, which indicates "universal acclaim".
 Los Angeles Times describes it as "An album with the simmering glow of a masterpiece."
 Drowned in Sound critic Sean Adams called the album a "thing of awe", praising the lyrics and "calculated attention to detail".
 Pitchfork's Chris Dahlen gave the album 8.7 out of 10 and states "I'm Wide Awake weaves the personal and the political more fluidly than most singers even care to try, and the consummate tunefulness just strengthens those moments where he pinches a nerve."

 In a less positive review, Stephen Thomas Erlewine of AllMusic criticized Oberst's "heavy-handed pretension in the words and [...] affectedness in his delivery", calling the album proof that "instead of reaching musical maturity, he's wallowing in a perpetual adolescence."

 Up to 2014, the album had sold 522,000 copies in US.
 In 2007 it was awarded a gold certification from the Independent Music Companies Association, which indicated sales of at least 100,000 copies throughout Europe.